-[-g] This will cause new mapping files to be generated directly from the file system instead of just reading the existing mapping files. [-m] This will cause new mapping files to be generated from the current metad-ump instead of just reading the existing mapping files. [-b] This will cause the mapping processing to scan for candidates (analogous to the rebuild policy) while the map files are being generated.
+[-g] This will cause new mapping files to be generated directly from the file system instead of just reading the existing mapping files. [-m] This will cause new mapping files to be generated from the current metadump instead of just reading the existing mapping files. [-b] This will cause the mapping processing to scan for candidates (analogous to the rebuild policy) while the map files are being generated.
 This can be used with the -g or the -m options. [-d map_dir] This will only map the specified directory and the directory must be a relation point.
 (The mapping files for the provided relation point will be regenerated.) [-i map_dir] This will map the specified directory using inodes instead of file keys and will always generate new mapping files.
-(It will not affect the default mapping files for a file system but will generate a new set for use in the browsing operation.) [-r map_dir] This will always generate new mapping files.
-(It will not affect the default mapping files for a file system but will generate a new set for use in the browsing operation.) [-r map_dir] This will generate a new set for use in the browsing operation.) [-r map_dir] This will generate a new set for use in the browsing operation.) [-r map_dir] This will generate a new set for use in the browsing operation.) [-r map_dir] This will generate a new set for use in the browsing operation.) [-r map_dir] This will generate a new set for use in the browsing operation.) [-r map_dir] This will generate a new set for use in the browsing operation.) [mount_point] The file system to operate on. [-a] Report all file systems when list or mlist is requested and not just StorNext file systems. [list] Report on all file systems, not just mounted file systems. [mlist] Report only mounted file systems.
+(It will not affect the default mapping files for a file system but will generate a new set for use in the browsing operation.) [-r map_dir] This will map the specified directory for retrieve processing, analogous to what is done by an fsretrieve -R, and will always generate new mapping files.
+(It will not affect the default mapping files for a file system but will generate a new set for use in the browsing operation.) [mount_point] The file system to operate on. [-a] Report all file systems when list or mlist is requested and not just StorNext file systems. [list] Report on all file systems, not just mounted file systems. [mlist] Report only mounted file systems.